-Pro triathlete Kaisa Sali shares her thoughts and experiences on the importance of rest and recovery as part of training.
-This post was originally published in Finnish on Kaisa Sali’s website on November 13, 2017.
+This post on rest and recovery was originally published in Finnish on Kaisa Sali’s website on November 13, 2017.

 Finding the balance between training, rest and recovery has always been challenging for me.
 Being hard-working and persistent by nature with loads of passion to achieve set goals easily leads me to do more than I should.